Pandoa/FirebaseFeatures/docs/cpp.md

 // The provider inheriting the Engine's IAnalyticsProvider (for 4.25+). const TSharedPtr<FFirebaseAnalyticsProvider> Provider =  UFirebaseAnalyticsLibrary::GetAnalyticsProvider();

-// Provider is invalid if not set in project's settings.
+// Provider is invalid if not set in config file. if (Provider)
-// See the setup page for more info on setup. if (Provider)
 {
     // Use the provider.